Faculty Handbook

 The first responsibility for chairpersons or school directors is to ensure the development of a set of fair standards and evaluative criteria for use in making RPT recommendations.
 These standards must take into consideration peer evaluations that have established a fair set of questions regarding contributions to the field, contributions to the values of the Institution, and other supporting information.
 As a general rule, in making assessments, no single indicator should be used as the sole measure of excellence and/or scholarly productivity; rather, the goal should be that multiple elements should be used in assessing excellence for each area of a faculty member’s assignment.

 Unit administrators are responsible as individuals for the recommendations made to the dean.
 Deans independently review each recommendation for reappointment, promotion, and tenure, and in each case, will focus primarily on how effectively the individual performs academic duties.
-They support or reject the recommendations of chairperson/directors and college review committees and independently make a recommendation to the Provost, taking into account unit, college, and University criteria.
+They support or reject the recommendations of chairperson/directors and college review committees and independently make a recommendation to the provost, taking into account unit, college, and University criteria.
 Bearing in mind the University's continuing objective of an excellent, diverse faculty, the unit and college must ensure well-grounded, well-justified recommendations of reappointment, tenure, or promotion.

 Section 4: Expectations of Unit and College Review Committees

-Each department and school is required to establish procedures so that its faculty can provide advice to the chairperson/school director regarding recommendations for reappointment, promotion, and tenure.
-Similarly, each college is required to have a college review committee, consistent with the policy “College-Level Reappointment, Promotion and Tenure Committees.”
-[6] Members of review committees are expected to make recommendations to the chairperson, director, or dean that are based upon full and frank discussions about candidates that are confidential, respectful, and evidence-based.
+Each department and school are required to establish procedures so that its faculty can provide advice to the chairperson/school director regarding recommendations for reappointment, promotion, and tenure.
+Similarly, each college is required to have a college review committee, consistent with the policy “College-Level Reappointment, Promotion and Tenure Committees.”[8]
+Members of review committees are expected to make recommendations to the chairperson, director, or dean that are based upon full and frank discussions about candidates that are confidential, respectful, and evidence-based.
 All share the responsibility of building a unit characterized by inclusive excellence.

 Because tenure is in the University, not the college or department/school, there should be some minimal level of uniformity in how college committees function.
-Thus, in addition to the dossier (Form on Progress and Excellence in RPT, CV, reflective essay) for each candidate, each case should include:
+Thus, in addition to the dossier (Form on Progress & Excellence in RPT, CV, reflective essay) for each candidate, each case should include:

 All college committees are required to have each member vote on RPT actions and report the college vote to the Office of the Provost.